Focus on the Fifth: Miranda v. Arizona

 - "Police Interrogation in the 1990s: An Empirical Study of the Effects of Miranda" By Professor Paul G. Cassell and Bret S. Hayman.42 UCLA L. Rev. 839 (1996)

-Use Your Miranda Rights And Get A Free Legal Review
+Use Your Miranda Rights And Get A Free Case Review

 While you've probably heard the Miranda warnings over and over again in television shows, don't let that take away from their significance.
 They've been, and continue to be, strongly rooted in the criminal justice system and the failure to provide them could result in the removal of evidence against you.
 Exercise your rights and learn more about other protections in the criminal justice system by arranging a free initial review of your case by a criminal defense attorney today.